solana-labs/solana-program-library/docs/src/name-service.md

 title: Name Service
 ---

-A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, twitter handles, ipfs cid's etc..
+A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, Twitter handles, ipfs cid's etc..

 This program could be used for dns, pubkey etc lookups via a browser extension for example, the goal is to create an easy way to identify Solana public keys